FlippieCoetser/Shiny.ToDo/README.md

 </details>

-- The `Data (Data)` layer is responsible for `creating`, `retrieving`, `updating` and `deleting` data contained in long-term storage.
+- The `Data (Data)` layer is responsible for `creating`, `retrieving`, `updating` and `deleting` data in long-term storage.
 Most applications build with Shiny are for interactive reports and dashboards.
 Meaning data is only ingested from storage.
 However, when developing enterprise-level applications being able to create, retrieve, update or delete data in storage is a very common practice.
-Unfortunately, unlike `Entity Framework` in C#, R has no available framework to build `Data Layers`.
+Unfortunately, unlike `Entity Framework` in C#, R has no framework to build `Data Layers`.
 Typically a data access Layer includes features which translate R code to, for example, SQL statements.
 Input, Output and Structural Validation and Exception handling are also included.
 Injecting the data access layer into a Shiny application is trivial.

 Here is an example of how a data access layer is injected into the sample application: